pjrowe/realpythoncertificates/README.md

 Realpython is a good resource for learning python, for beginners to advanced learners.
 I like it much more than the first courses I took because realpython is more thorough and organized.
 I wish I had found it earlier.
 Some of the following courses were review for me, but I learned something new in almost all of them.
+The following reflects a binge of course completions from when I joined in February 2021.

 # Certificates of completion of realpython.com courses